How to Build a Horizontal Cedar Fence

-I've been collecting fence ideas on a Pinterest Board and the design I keep coming back to is a horizontal board on board cap and trim privacy fence.
-It’s a beautiful design.
-I know I can build it myself and save big in doing so!
+I'd been collecting fence inspiration on a Pinterest board for a while, and the design I kept coming back to was a horizontal board-on-board cap and trim privacy fence.
+Modern, clean, substantial.
+I knew I could build it myself — and save a TON of money doing it.

 Demo